richafnu/Viva/Viva/connections/use-audience-targeting-in-viva-connections.md

 > [!NOTE]
 >
-> An update is planned for Q2 2025 that will replace the Feed experience with an Enterprise News Reader that will present news that's recommended for you from your organization.
+> A new Enterprise News reader experience is being rolled out to users that will replace the current Feed experience across desktop, web, and mobile devices.
+This update is planned to roll out to all customers by the end of April 2025.

 You can also create separate Viva Connections experiences for different audiences.
 For more information, see the article on the [difference between audience targeting and different experiences](set-up-admin-center.md#when-to-use-a-separate-experience-vs-dashboard-card-level-targeting).